 Welcome.
-I am deeply moved that you have arrived here.
+I am deeply moved that you have come here.
 You did not come here by mistake.
 You may be seeking a solution to a problem, worry, or hurt.
 Reaching out for help is a powerful and liberating step.
 You've tried to fix the problem on your own.
 That didn't work for long.
 Trying harder hasn't worked.
 You're realizing that the problem, and your attempts to solve the problem, have become unsustainable.
 Depression, anxiety, anger, panic attacks, obsessive thoughts, relationship conflicts, and addictive behaviors don't just go away.

 You may be overwhelmed, confused, or hurting, but your visit here says you are not broken.
 There is a spirit in you that calls out for hope and encouragement.
 You may be facing the world seemingly all by yourself.
 But you are here.
 I'm glad you made it to my website.

 The essence of my therapeutic work is similar to the Serenity Prayer.
 The challenge of our life is accepting the things we cannot change, changing the things we can, and having the wisdom to know the difference.
 I help you navigate this challenge and gain the outcomes that you wisely choose.